 Australia’s capital was once the beige home of politicians, bureaucrats and not much else, but today it boasts more hip hotels than Sydney, restaurants, cafes and bars to rival Melbourne’s best, and some of the greatest galleries and museums in the country.
 In short, Canberra is now seriously cool.
-This is our guide to 48 hours in Canberra.

 Here’s our guide to 48 hours in the city’s leafy and happening Barton precinct.
 As you’d expect from an area named after Australia’s first Prime Minister, Sir Edmund Barton, it’s a power player address when it comes to the very best in work, rest and play.

 Begin your weekend in Canberra with a heart-starter of seriously good coffee coupled with some seriously delicious wholefoods nourishment at Maple + Clove.
 Enjoy savoury corn waffles and slow cooked egg served with a side of gloriously leafy views of the adjacent Realm Precinct Park at this child-friendly all-day venue.